opnfv/fuel/docs/release/scenarios/os-ovn-nofeature-ha/os-ovn-nofeature-ha.rst

 Scenario usage overview
 =======================

-Simply deploy this scenario by setting os-nosdn-ovs-ha as scenario deploy parameter.
+Simply deploy this scenario by setting os-ovn-nofeature-ha as scenario deploy parameter.

 Limitations, Issues and Workarounds